inclavare-containers/inclavare-containers/README.md

 # Integrating

-Inclavare Containers can be integrated with dockerd and containerd.
+Inclavare Containers can be integrated with dockerd, containerd, and [pouchd](https://github.com/alibaba/pouch).

 The former targets using docker to deploy Inclavare Containers.
 Specifically, you need to install the preferred enclave runtime when building container images, and then launch the enclave runtime through `rune` and [enclave runtime specific PAL](docs/design/terminology.md#enclave-runtime-pal).